laravel/docs/errors.md

         ]);
     })

 Internally, Laravel already ignores some types of errors for you, such as exceptions resulting from 404 HTTP errors or 419 HTTP responses generated by invalid CSRF tokens.
-If you would like to instruct Laravel to stop ignoring a given type of exception, you may use the `stopIgnoring` method in your application's `boostrap/app.php` file:
+If you would like to instruct Laravel to stop ignoring a given type of exception, you may use the `stopIgnoring` exception method in your application's `boostrap/app.php` file:

     use Symfony\Component\HttpKernel\Exception\HttpException;